73rd GOODE Water Ski National Championships

 24 Athletes Win National Titles On Day 4

 The 73rd GOODE Water Ski National Championships continued Friday at Okeeheelee Park in West Palm Beach, Fla., with 24 athletes winning titles in respective events.
 To view the official scorebook, click here.
 Unofficial live scoring can be viewed by clicking here.

-More than 600 water ski athletes from across the United States are competing for national titles in slalom, tricks, jumping and overall in respective age divisions and two Open divisions.
-The tournament is hosted by the American Water Ski Association, a sport discipline organziation of USA Water Ski, along with the Ski Club of the Palm Beaches.
+More than 600 water ski athletes from across the United States are competing for national titles in slalom, tricks, jumping and overall in respective age divisions and two Open divisions during the six-day tournament, which culminates on Saturday.

 Friday's (Day 4) National Champions